Guided Reading in the Classroom: Strategies for Success

 We can group our strategies into three useful categories:

-Clarification & Questioning - Which parts of book did you find difficult?
+- Clarification & Questioning – Which parts of the book did you find challenging?
 What questions do you have about these?

 Prediction encourages students to draw on their own prior learning and experiences to allow them to make educated guesses on what may follow in the story.

 Prediction activities are great activities to hone your students’ predictive abilities and comprehension skills, and they can be repeated often.
 They also have the added advantage of requiring very little preparation by the teacher.

 Prior to beginning to read the chosen book, some pre-reading work is necessary to focus the students’ minds on the task at hand.

 Typically, this work will begin with an examination of the following elements of the book: